White-sided jackrabbit: Description

-The white-sided jackrabbit's body length ranges from 16 to 30 in long.
-Its tail grows to lengths of 1 to 4 in.
+The white-sided jackrabbit is a medium-sized hare.
+Its adult body length ranges from roughly 43 to 60 cm long.
+Its short tail grows to lengths of 1 to 4 in.
 Its legs grow from 4 to 6 in in the front and the back legs can grow from 6 to 12 in long.
 The white-sided jackrabbit's ears grow 2 to 6 in when fully grown.
 The fore paws have five toes while the back paws have four.
 All toes end in sturdy claws.
 Some sexual dimorphism is present in this species; females are generally larger than the males.
+Adults weigh between 1.5 and 2.3 kg.